KaisarCode/ExpressBody/README.md

 - Parse json body in req.json
 - Parse form data in req.form

-*This middleware does not validates accept headers.
+*This middleware (By design) does not validates Accept headers.
 If you need to, please use body-parser.

 ### Install